egrosdou01/personal-blog/blog/2024-07-18-rke2-cilium/cilium-cluster-mesh-rke2.md

 ## ✉️ Contact

 If you have any questions, feel free to get in touch!
-You can use the `Discussions` option found [here](https://github.com/egrosdou01/personal-blog/discussions) or reach out to us on any of the social media platforms provided. 😊
+You can use the `Discussions` option found [here](https://github.com/egrosdou01/personal-blog/discussions) or reach out to me on any of the social media platforms provided. 😊

 We look forward to hearing from you!